 The Marketing Cloud team has recently made it easier for the Audience Studio pixels to be included in the email campaigns sent out from Email Studio.
 This guide will walk you through what this new feature does, and how to get it setup.

 When your Marketing Cloud account is configured to include the Audience Studio pixels, they are automatically added to any of the out-of-the-box email templates (Content Builder templates) provided in Marketing Cloud.
 For your own email content (or templates), a new Code Snippet option is offered in the Content Builder that lets you easily include the pixels as well.
-In either case, what you include the Audience Studio pixels, what you would see in the email content is a snippet of HTML that looks like:
+In either case, when you include the Audience Studio pixels, what you see in the email content is a snippet of HTML that looks like:

 <custom name="usermatch" type="tracking" />

 When the email is sent out, Marketing Cloud will replace that string with three different image tags for three different pixels: a user match pixel to capture the Subscriber ID, a user match pixel to capture the SHA256 hashed version of the subscriber's email address, and an impression pixel.